This post might have affiliate links, please check out my full disclosure policy.

 - White Chocolate Oatmeal Cookies with Cream Cheese Glaze

 - Chewy Lemon Coconut Cookies

-- 1 cup unsalted butter softened to room temperature
+- 1 cup unsalted butter at room temperature

 - 1 cup brown sugar

 - 2-3 teaspoons dry ground coffee granules sub instant coffee or espresso powder